maximegosselin/busfactor/docs/command-dispatcher.md

 }
 ```

-> The `handleApproveOrderCommand` function must not be public because it will never be called from outside the class.
+> The `handleApproveOrderCommand` function should not be public because it will never be called from outside the class.

 ## Configuring the Dispatcher